 Animal welfare and good research go hand in hand

-Although the list of methods replacing animals in experimental research is constantly growing, for some scientific questions the use of animal models is still necessary.
-Especially for the understanding of multifactorial diseases like autoimmune disorders, in which different organs and cell types are involved, the complexity of a living organism is required.
+Although the development of alternative methods to animal experiments is progressing steadily, certain scientific questions still require the use of animal models.
+In particular, for the understanding of diseases such as autoimmunity, in which different organ systems and cell types are involved, the complexity of a living organism is currently indispensable.

 To answer questions in the context of the complete organism, the DRFZ operates a state-of-the-art animal facility and houses a variety of different mouse strains.
 Genetically modified mice in particular are an important component of biomedical research at the DRFZ.
 The facility is divided into an animal experimental unit in Berlin Mitte and a separate breeding facility in Berlin Marienfelde.
 Specially trained animal technicians and veterinarians guarantee optimal housing conditions and their monitoring in terms of animal welfare.

 All mice are kept under so-called SPF (specified pathogen-free) conditions to ensure that they are free of pathogens that could affect the health of the animals and the success of planned experiments.
 To prevent pathogen intrusion, the facility is equipped with personnel hygiene barriers.
 All materials introduced are being sterilized by autoclaving beforehand.
 In addition, the health status of the mice is assessed at regular intervals to detect potentially pathogenic microorganisms at an early stage.